 If you think your doctor is not equipped to discuss cannabis medication, you can try finding a list of licensed doctors to certify cannabis patients in your state’s health department.
 Such physicians can offer helpful advice on the use of cannabis in your particular case.

-There are several reasons why you should opt for edibles or choose to smoke cannabis instead.
+There are several reasons why you should opt for edibles versus choosing to smoke cannabis instead.
 Inhaling cannabis through smoking or vaporizing will allow its compounds to act quickly, but they will only last for three to four hours.

 On the other hand, edibles are the complete opposite.
 Once you digest them, they will continue to work for a significantly longer time.
-Due to this, those who require the effects of marijuana to last for a more extended period of struggling with chronic pain or sleeplessness may choose to ingest cannabis rather than smoke or inhale it.
+Due to this, those who require the effects of marijuana to last for a more extended period (struggling with chronic pain or sleeplessness, for example) may choose to ingest cannabis rather than smoke or inhale it.

-However, edibles are probably not the greatest option if you want immediate relief from problems such as headaches.
+Edibles are probably not the greatest option if you want immediate relief from problems such as headaches.
 In addition, edibles may be safer for patients with impaired lung function.
-Besides, consuming edibles is often more discreet than smoking or vaping.
+Another benefit to edibles is that consuming edibles is often more discreet than smoking or vaping.

-There is a possibility that using products containing cannabis might cause adverse interactions with other drugs you are currently taking.
+There is a possibility that using products containing cannabis might cause adverse interactions with other drugs you currently take.
 This is why you must first get the advice of a medical professional or a pharmacist before you decide on using edibles or any cannabis products.

 There are specific interactions in which the use of cannabis can either boost or reduce the effectiveness of other drugs a person is taking.
 For instance, CBD relies on the liver to be broken down.
-So, if you are taking other pharmaceuticals that use the same path, it might influence how the body processes both drugs.
+If you take other pharmaceuticals that use the same path, it might influence how the body processes both drugs.

 A low dosage of THC in edibles is commonly believed to be 5 mg.
 If you are sensitive to chemicals like this or just nervous, you can start with something as little as 1 to 2.5 mg.